 The case can be made that lenses, and not the actual camera, accounts for most of what makes a video great as photography and videography are all about optics.
 The kit lens included with your DSLR is great for beginner photography, but it won’t capture your story effectively for professional videos.

-Sometimes what sets a type of lens apart is a large aperture, which is the hole that allows in light as measured by the f-stop.
+Below, I differentiate different types of lenses by the size of their aperture, which is the hole that allows in light as measured by the f-stop.
 With a wider aperture, more light will come in for a better chance at getting great video indoors in dim lighting.
 The big trade-off with a wide aperture is you can’t focus on as many objects at different distances because the lens has a shallow depth of field.
 This will keep your subject very clear but the background will become blurry.

 Depending on your videography needs, you may need one or more of the following camera lenses to get the right effect: